-Kensa Heat Pumps have succeeded in securing their full suite of 3kW to 13kW thermal output single phase ground source heat pumps on the Energy Networks Association (ENA) Connect & Notify database.
+Kensa Heat Pumps have succeeded in securing their full suite of 3kW to 17kW* thermal output ground source heat pumps on the Energy Networks Association (ENA) heat pump database.

 The move means British-based manufacturer Kensa has the largest number of ENA Connect & Notify approved ground source heat pump products in the UK – over 60% of the ENA single phase database – enabling simpler, quicker and lower cost ground source heat pump installations.